accuser/uln/docs/index.md

 ULN uln3 = new ULN("chimpanzee"); // This will also fail
 ```

-In this version, we've changed the `ULN` class to only accept Strings.
-We added a new method `requireValidULN` that checks if the String is exactly 10 characters long and if each character is a digit.
-This ensures that only proper ULN Strings, like "0000000042", are accepted.
+In this version, we've changed the `ULN` class to only accept `String` values.
+We added a new method `requireValidULN` that checks if the value is exactly 10 characters long and if each character is a digit.
+This ensures that only proper ULN string values, like "0000000042", are accepted.

-If the String isn't 10 digits or contains non-digit characters, our method throws an error, telling us something is wrong.
+If the value isn't 10 digits or contains non-digit characters, our method throws an error, telling us something is wrong.
 This way, we can be confident that any `ULN` object we create will have a valid ULN value.

-By switching to using Strings in our `ULN` class, we better capture the real-world format of ULNs.
+By switching to using string values in our `ULN` class, we better capture the real-world format of ULNs.
 We make sure each ULN is exactly 10 digits long and filled with zeros as needed, just like actual ULNs.
 This makes our code more accurate and aligns it more closely with how ULNs are used in the real world.

 ## Improving Validation with Regular Expressions

-After considering the format of ULNs more carefully, we relize there is a better way to do this is by using a regular expression.
+After considering the format of ULNs more carefully, we realise there is a better way to do this is by using a regular expression.
 Here's a suitable pattern:

 ```java
 String ULN_REGEX = "^[0-9]{10}$";